Alaa7Hany/MAD46_Tic-Tac-Toe_Client/README.md

 * record games
 * play with online friends
 * play with pc with 3 difficulty levels
 * play with a friend in the same machine
 * play and stop background music
 * show the total users , online and offline at the server side

+### Contributing:
+Contributions welcome!
+For significant modifications, please create an issue first to discuss the wanted changes.

 Dont forget to have fun ^ ^